vvsdan/vvsdan/README.md

 Learning through numerous online courses and reading documentation.

 Other education and skills:
-I have a BSc with minor in psychology, and am a photographer.
+I have a BSc (Health) with a minor in psychology, and am I a photographer.
 I am a lifelong learner and enjoy challenges!

 -------------------------------------------------------------------------------